ebrejonl/GenopowdimR/README.md

 ### Introduction:
-This package main purpose is to make genotyping microsatellite data, a process that can easily take days to weeks according to the number of loci and individuals, but making it almost instantaneous by utulizing the power of C++ for distance matrix calculation.
+Assigning genotypes to microsatellite data can easily take days to weeks to run, depending on the number of loci and individuals.
+GenopowdimR makes it almost instantaneous by utulizing the power of C++ for distance matrix calculation.

-In this package is included:
+#### In this package is included:
 - A genotype assignment function
 - A genotype discovery curve computation with bootstraps
 - Probability of identity (adapted from Paetkau and Strobeck (1994)) -> in progress